We cannot individually grasp the whole of reality, so we need one another to figure it out.

 In many ways, we are the blind people!

 When we (as citizens, employees, parents) get out bed in the morning and our feet hit the floor, we face complex situations.
 We may know some part well, but we must rely on others who understand the other parts.
 We cannot individually grasp the whole of reality, so we need one another to figure it out.
 It can only be done together.
 We need to listen and incorporate others’ realities into our own, to come closer to understanding the whole mess.

 We need to get into the habit of accepting other people’s description of their experience as true, and valuable to remember.
-(Notice I did not say accept others’ conclusions, but rather their personal experiences.)
+(I don’t always accept others’ conclusions about the observations, but I do try to notice and learn about their personal experiences.)